About Design for Government

 DfG is a project-based course, in which projects are proposed by governmental stakeholders.
 Projects are formulated as briefs, which are the basis for in-depth and practical development by interdisciplinary student teams.
 Each year there are 25-30 masters students in DfG, with backgrounds in design, arts and architecture, business, engineering, and other relevant disciplines.

 Each year, projects are commissioned from within the Finnish public sector – DfG projects in 2017 from the Ministry of Finance, Ministry of Economic Affairs and Employment, Prime Minister’s Office, and Ministry of Transport and Communications, and from the Ministry of Agriculture and Forestry and Ministry of the Environment with with Sitra and Motiva, in 2016, from the Ministry of the Environment and the Ministry of Transport and Communications, in 2015, from the Prime Minister’s Office, and the Ministry of Agriculture and Forestry, and, in 2014, the Ministry of the Environment.

 Other DfG activities

 DfG teachers also contribute to other events that develop the growing field of design in relation to the government and public sector.
-For example, we give presentations and interviews, organize and contribute to conferences, workshops and training.
-DfG is also involved in research – In 2015, we collaborated with Demos Helsinki and Avanto Helsinki in research commissioned by the Prime Minister’s Office to examine how our unique approach could be operationalized in the Finnish Government (more info).
+For example, in 2015, we collaborated with Demos Helsinki and Avanto Helsinki in research commissioned by the Prime Minister’s Office to examine how our unique approach could be operationalized in the Finnish Government (more info).

-Be prepared to work more if you are less familiar with systems thinking, empathic design and behavioural insight approaches.
+For students, 10 ECTS = 275 hours of workload = 19.64 hours per week = roughly 3 full working days.
+Be prepared to work more if you are unfamiliar with systems approach, empathic design and behavioural insight.
 As this is an advanced studio course we assume that you are acquainted with the basics.

 Based on our experiences from previous years, we strongly recommend that students do not take another big course at the same time!